 Since 2001 Frankland Estate has produced limited quantities of two additional single vineyard rieslings (Poison Hill & Cooladerra) to complement the Isolation Ridge Vineyard Riesling.
 Poison Hill VineyardThe unconventional name of this vineyard is a result of it being located on the slopes of a hill where Heartleaf Clover is found.
 This clover is poisonous to all but indigenous animals and posed a threat to the sheep of early settlers who signalled its presence on their maps in typically blunt style.

-Light yellow, clean and transparent.
-The nose offers floral aromas of jasmine, as well as herbs, lychee, and honey notes.
-The floral notes reappear on the palate, along with apple, apricot, and mandarin orange.
-Presents good volume and the flavorful, persistent finish leaves a sweet and fruity sensation on the palate.
+The nose offers floral aromas of jasmine, lychee, and honey notes.
+The floral notes reappear on the palate, along with apricot, and mandarin orange.
+Medium bodied with good concentration and a refreshing ripe fruit finish.
+A Thai fighting delight!

 Its sweetness makes this wine ideal as an aperitif served with mild cheeses, ham, and dried fruit and nuts.
 It is also excellent paired with sushi and fresh fruit desserts.